janarthanan23/Ex-07-Pseudo-Node-Configuration-for-Hadoop-on-Ubuntu/README.md

 ## AIM

-To implement Pseudo Node configuration for Hadoop on ubuntu
+To implement Pseudo Node configuration for Hadoop on ubuntu.

 **Name** : Yuvaraj B<br>